Cricket Wireless: History

-In late 2010 at CES 2011, Cricket unveiled Muve Music, the carriers own music streaming service alongside the $199 Samsung Suede SCH-r710 which was the first phone to support Muve Music and included a 4GB SD Card to store music on.
+In late 2010 at CES 2011, Cricket unveiled Muve Music, the carrier's own music streaming service alongside the $199 Samsung Suede SCH-r710 which was the first phone to support Muve Music and included a 4GB SD card to store music on.
 Muve Music was initially included in its own $55 plan but was later expanded to all plans as a $5 add-on before being included in all plans free-of-charge.
 The music service was deemed by Cricket as a major success and credited with helping drive up at least 100,000 new subscribers in the course of a few months.
-Muve Music originally required an SD Card with a capacity of at least 4GBs to download music, the ability to do so without an SD Card was introduced in version 4.0 of Muve Music but required an internal storage capacity of at least 4GBs.
+Muve Music originally required an SD card with a capacity of at least 4 gigabytes to download music, the ability to do so without an SD card was introduced in version 4.0 of Muve Music but required an internal storage capacity of at least 4 gigabytes.
 Muve Music 4.0 was officially unveiled on the Samsung Galaxy S III, Samsung Galaxy S4 and Samsung Galaxy Discover while the Samsung Galaxy Admire would ship with version 3.5 but was upgradeable to version 4.0.
 At its peak, the service was the biggest music streaming service in regards to paying customers with a customer base of 2.3 million users and was hinted in making appearances in international markets such as in Brazil.
-The fate of the service was put in doubt after the acquisition of Crickets parent company, Leap Wireless, by AT&T and was rumored to be merged with AT&Ts own Beats Music service or possibly left as-is.
+The fate of the service was put in doubt after the acquisition of Cricket's parent company, Leap Wireless, by AT&T, and was rumored to be merged with AT&T's own Beats Music service or possibly left as-is.
 AT&T expressed a lack of interest in maintaining the service and discontinued it in May 2014.
 AT&T made Muve Music inaccessible to any new phone purchased after the merger but allowed legacy handsets bought before the merger to access the service.
 The service was acquired by Deezer for $100 million and formally shut down on February 7, 2015.
 Deezer offered all Cricket customers a discounted $6 plan which was made available on January 31, 2015.
-Cricket offers a variety of phones including most of the latest iPhone and Android models.